Some of the links in this post may be affiliate links.

 You also need to have warm temperatures, have a great, well-drained potting medium, and use a fantastic fertilizer.

-Refer to my Monstera deliciosa care post for all the conditions that these plants love, including an amazing potting soil recipe to supercharge growth.
-I also talk about repotting and how to support your Monstera deliciosa using my special support system!
+Refer to my Monstera deliciosa care post for all the conditions that these plants love, as well as my post on amazing potting soil recipes to supercharge growth.

 I highly recommend the Dyna-Gro Grow fertilizer.
 I use it on all my tropicals and it is my go-to all-purpose, premium fertilizer.
 You won’t be disappointed!
 Read my blog post to see why this is the best fertilizer for Monstera.